 Student Ambassador Program

-The SCAD Student Ambassador Program is a volunteer program for current SCAD students interested in positively promoting the college through interaction with prospective students.
+The SCAD Student Ambassador Program is a volunteer program available in Atlanta and Savannah for current SCAD students interested in positively promoting the college through interaction with prospective students.
 Ambassadors are the face for the student body and serve as college hosts for prospective students and their families.
 Ambassadors must be willing to help answer questions and assist visitors while offering a student perspective on life at SCAD.
 The program is sponsored by the office of admission.